 The aim of the organization is to support local community development through education, health care, creating jobs, connecting local people in cultural activities and traditions.
 We contribute to the lives of children with poor family background, orphans, farmers and unemployed people that live around Lake Bunyonyi.

-We need some help with desighning website for our project and the school
+We need some help with desighning website for our project and the school so anyone with such experience will be highly welcome to help with this.

-We also have some other ideas, like craft school for locals who do not go to Secondary School or higher education institutions.
+We also have some other ideas, like craft school for locals who do not go to Secondary School or higher education institutions

 Bricolage et projets de construction